aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/300-cdk-watch.md

 ```

 Wow, deploying a hotswapped change took 3 seconds, while a full deployment took 67 seconds!
-But take a look and read the warning message thoroughly - it's important!:
+But take a look and read the warning message thoroughly - it's important!

 ```
 ⚠️ The --hotswap flag deliberately introduces CloudFormation drift to speed up deployments